 When the applicable time period has expired, if there are no other legitimate grounds for retaining personal data, it will be disposed of in an appropriate and secure way.

 GSDM may disclose personal data to the following categories of recipients, some of which may be located in third countries or may be international organizations as defined in Article 4(26) of the UK GDPR:

 - Auditors and professional advisors, such as lawyers and consultants.

-- Federal, state, and local law enforcement or immigration officials.
+- Local and national (federal and state) law enforcement or immigration officials.

 - Other governmental or regulatory agencies (such as HMRC) or other third parties as required by applicable law or regulation.